hazelcast/hazelcast-reference-manual/src/DistributedEvents.md

 eventSource=Address[192.168.2.49]:5701}
 ```

-### Lifecycle Listener
+### Listening for Lifecycle Events

 The Lifecycle Listener notifies for the following events:

-- A member is starting.
+- `STARTING`: A member is starting.
-- A member started.
+- `STARTED`: A member started.
-- A member is shutting down.
+- `SHUTTING_DOWN`: A member is shutting down.
-- A member's shutdown has completed.
+- `SHUTDOWN`: A member's shutdown has completed.
-- A member is merging with the cluster.
+- `MERGING`: A member is merging with the cluster.
-- A member's merge operation has completed.
+- `MERGED`: A member's merge operation has completed.
-- A Hazelcast Client connected to the cluster.
+- `CLIENT_CONNECTED`: A Hazelcast Client connected to the cluster.
-- A Hazelcast Client disconnected from the cluster.
+- `CLINET_DISCONNECTED`: A Hazelcast Client disconnected from the cluster.

 The following is an example Lifecycle Listener class.